cbecraft1184/teams-meeting-minutes-prod/DEPLOYMENT_SUMMARY.md

 ---

-### 3. DEPLOYMENT_ARCHITECTURE.md
+### 3. replit.md
-**Purpose:** General architecture reference (not deployment-specific)
+**Purpose:** Project overview and development guidelines

 **Use for:**
-- Understanding system components
+- Understanding the project at a glance
-- Architecture decision records
-- Technical documentation
+- Onboarding new developers
+- Tracking recent changes and updates

 **Key Contents:**
-- Frontend architecture (React, Fluent UI, TanStack Query)
-- Backend architecture (Express, Drizzle ORM, job queue)
+- System overview and key capabilities
-- Database design and schema
+- User preferences and project scope
-- Microsoft Graph integration (webhooks, API calls)
-- Azure OpenAI integration (GPT-4o, Whisper)
-- Background job processing system
-- Document generation (DOCX, PDF)
+- System architecture summary
+- External dependencies
+- Recent changes log

-**Audience:** Developers, technical stakeholders
+**Audience:** All team members, stakeholders

 ---